 Double check that you have EVERYTHING before you leave a hotel or city.
 Make a list of everything you brought and go through it every time you leave for a different town.

 Bring medicine for headaches, throat aches, and stomach issues.
+Also, make sure you get enough sleep and take care of yourself.

 Branch out to everyone in your class.

 Bring warm clothes and raingear, as it can get very chilly and wet.
+The weather in Ireland is often unpredictable.

 DePaul University does not discriminate on the basis of race, color, national origin, religion, sex, or handicap in admissions, employment, or the provision of services.
 Inquiries regarding this policy should be addressed to the Director of Human Resources, 1 East Jackson Avenue, Chicago, Illinois 60604.